School Policy Guide

 -

-Conducts individual student educational evaluations which may include such areas as intellectual functioning, achievement, social, behavioral and emotional concerns
+Conducts individual student educational evaluations, which may include such areas as intellectual functioning, achievement, social, behavioral and emotional concerns

 -